ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 LABEL maintainer="FIRSTNAME LASTNAME <YOUR@EMAIL.HERE>"
 ```

-Will start consider the production environment early on.
 Use the ENV command to set NODE_ENV to production

 ```
 ENV NODE_ENV=production
 ```

-Change the working directory to where the react app will live.
+Change the working directory to where the react app will live inside the container.

 ```
 WORKDIR /client
 ```

-Copy over the `package.json` and `package.lock` files.
-This way if the packages changes we are certain to re-install production dependencies on the next rebuild when the cache busts.
+Copy over the `package.json` and `package.lock` files on its own line rather then doing `COPY . . ` That way if the packages don't change we won't need to re-install production dependencies again.

 ```
 COPY package*.json ./